A Scala library for language processing.

 Some language processors operate most naturally as interactive software that reads user input, turns that input into a structured representation (usually an abstract syntax tree), processes it and then prints some result.
 In the programming languages field, this kind of interaction is called a read-eval-print loop (or REPL).

-Kiama provides simple support in the org.bitbucket.inkytonik.kiama.util
+Kiama provides simple support in the org.bitbucket.inkytonik.kiama.util package for creating

 REPLs of various kinds.
 The following examples make particular use of